parasaurolophus/rader.us/music/algorithmic_musical_composition/index.md

 the one hand, all governed by the same simple laws of physics but with results that sound different due to each instrument's particular mechanical properties.
-Among the factors that give each instrument its own unique timbre is the rate at which their amplitude ramps up and dies out and the way their sound waves shape changes over time as a note is played.
+Among the factors that give each instrument its own unique timbre is the rate at which their amplitude ramps up and dies out and the way their sound waves' shapes changes over time as a note is played.
 These changes of a note's sound over time is called _envelope_.

 For the purposes of understanding how musical sounds are perceived, it turns out that envelope can be broken down into four distinct phases: